Tierra Del Fuego (Chile)

-At the southern extreme of the Americas, the immense Fuegian wilderness, with its slate-gray seascapes, crimson bogs and wind-worn forests, endures as awesome and irritable as in the era of exploration.
+At the southern extreme of the Americas, the immense Fuegian wilderness, with its slate-gray seascapes, crimson bogs and wind-worn forests, endures, awesome and irritable.
 Shared by Chile and Argentina, this area is also lovely and wild.
 The remote Chilean side consists of hardscrabble outposts, lonely sheep ranches, and a roadless expanse of woods, lakes of undisturbed trout and nameless mountains.

 In contrast, the Argentine side lives abuzz.
 Antarctica-bound cruisers arriving in Ushuaia find a lively dining scene and dozens of outfitters poised at the ready.
 Take a dogsled ride, boat the Beagle Channel or carve turns at the world's southernmost resort.
 When you tire of the hubbub, cross the Beagle Channel to solitary Isla Navarino.

 Uninhabited groups of islands peter out at Cabo de Hornos (Cape Horn).
 And if Tierra del Fuego is not remote enough, Antarctica remains just a boat ride away.